Updated December 17, 2024

 If you found this useful, the following related posts contain additional information:

 Some of the links on this page are affiliate links.
-If you use them to buy something, you don’t pay more, but this website earns a small commission, which helps pay the cost of running the site.
+If you use them to buy something, you don’t pay more, but Packing Light Travel earns a small commission which helps pay the costs of maintaining the site.
 Thank you for your support.

 SaveSave